usagov/test-at-home/README.md

 Each environment has dependencies on a PostgreSQL RDS instance managed by cloud.gov.
 See [cloud.gov docs](https://cloud.gov/docs/services/relational-database/) for information on RDS.

+#### Foundry configuration

+**Last updated Jan 17 at 2:30p EST**

+Our application is deployed across four foundries, all different than the usual `cloud.gov`.
+They have been stood up for this application, anticipating high load.

+Each foundry has:
+- one org: `gsa-tts-test-kits`
+- two spaces: `staging` and `prod`

+In each foundatation's `prod` space, there are two deployed application configurations: one with Smarty Streets API enabled and one with it disabled.
+We are launching with Smarty Streets enabled, and plan to route traffic to the applications where it is disabled in case of a Smarty service problem.

+**Foundry 1:**
+CF_FOUNDRY_API: api.fr.wb.cloud.gov

+**Foundry 2**
+CF_FOUNDRY_API: api.fr.wc.cloud.gov

+**Foundry 3**
+CF_FOUNDRY_API: api.fr.ea.cloud.gov

+**Foundry 4**
+CF_FOUNDRY_API: api.fr.eb.cloud.gov

+**Questions?** Ask in #tts-covidtest-devops for platform, and #tts-covidtest-rails for application development and config.

 #### Staging

 First time only: create DB service with `cf create-service aws-rds micro-psql test_at_home-rds-stage`